tmblr-npf-v4/tmblr-npf-v4.github.io/README.md

 ---

 #### ⸨&ensp;WARNING&ensp;⸩
 If your theme already uses a NPF fix, such as my previous versions or @codematurgy's (search for `boscoxvi` in your theme), there *will* be conflicts and things may go wrong.
 If you can find existing NPF modifications in your theme, you likely do not need to install this one.

+I've tried to make this as easy to install as possible, but I can't guarantee that it'll be a "one size fits all" mod.

 ---